Table of Contents

 The quality of education within local schools will vary greatly and they are less likely to follow a curriculum or syllabus similar to that which an expat child has been used to in their home country.
 Moreover, academic qualifications may not be transferable, and therefore may not be recognised if children move to another educational establishment in the future.

-If an expat families move overseas is permanent, local schools may be the preferred option as children become completely immersed in their new environment, learning the language and developing friendships with local children.
+If the move overseas is permanent, local schools may be the preferred option as children become completely immersed in their new environment, learning the language and developing friendships with local children.

 Ultimately making the choice between an international and local school is difficult, and will depend on an expat families circumstances and the current and future educational needs of their children.